H981-H/HongKong/README.md

-In recent years,the government has continued to promote reconstruction plans .As a result, many ancient buildings were reconstructed into new buildings.Therefore,it is hoped that buildings with historical value/significance will be taken photos and uploaded to this website.</p></b>
+In recent years,the government has continued to promote reconstruction plans .As a result, many ancient buildings were reconstructed into new buildings.Therefore,it is hoped that buildings with historical value/significance will be photo taken and upload to this website.</p></b>
 </body2>